nglthu/OOP_References/Practice_week5.md

 Each Group carries out their mock presentation in front of the class

-Questions and Answers
+Questions and Answers (by both students and lecturer)

-Codes and Bugs
+Codes and Bugs (by both students and lecturer)